BenPyton/SoundGenerator/ReadMe.md

 If you have issues with compilation, check the version of windows' SDK in project properties. <br>

 ### Features :
+\[Done\]
+- Base sound signals : Sinus, Square, Triangle, Sawtooth, Random (White noise);
+- Mix sound signals with operators like Add, Multiply;
+- Modify sound signals with Delay, Repeat and ADSR;
+- Save and load editor projects;
+- Save resulting sound in wav file.

 \[Planned\]
-- Base sound signals : Sinus, Square, Triangle, Sawtooth, etc.
-- Mix sound signals with operators like Add, Subtract, Multiply, etc.
-- Save and load editor projects;
-- Save resulting sound in wav file;
+- Switch to Qt interface;
+- Add more components.